railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_lots.rst

 *Tracing downstream in 'From Stock'.*

-The tree given by the traceability view differs depending on whether the stock moves are linked 'From Order' or managed by 'From Stock'.
-If the operations are linked you will get back a hierarchical structure of stock moves.
-If the operations are from stock the different lines will be given one after another.

-Finally you can enter data on a production batch about all the the operations that have been done on the product.
+Finally, on a lot, you can enter data on all the operations that have been done on the product.
 That forms a useful history of the presales operations.